CALIFORNIA FAMILY CODE

 3020.
 This presumption may only be rebutted by a preponderance of the evidence.

 (b) To overcome the presumption set forth in subdivision (a), the court

 (1) The perpetrator of domestic violence has demonstrated that giving sole or joint physical or legal custody of a child to the perpetrator is in 3020.
-In determining the best interests of the child, the preference for frequent and continuing contact with both parents, as set forth in subdivision (b) of
+In determining the best interest of the child, the preference for frequent and continuing contact with both parents, as set forth in subdivision (b) of